tagarelab/ptvprocessor/README.md

 # PTVProcessor
 post-processing tools, including main Gaussian Process regression (GPR) function

+See the manual.pdf for detailed instructions on usage.

 # Requirements (and Recommendations)
 MATLAB
 Statistics and Machine Learning Toolbox (included in MATLAB 2016+)